Corporations and Limited Liability Companies

 PERSONAL LIABILITY.
 As a business owner, you may be exposed to personal liability for activities related to your business.
 As such, your personal assets may also be exposed to the risk of attachment, seizure and sale.
 To reduce the risk of personal liability, consider creating a separate legal entity for your business and file a Declaration of Homestead for your primary residence, if such is applicable in your state.

 CHOICE OF ENTITY.
 There are several ways you may create a separate legal entity, including, establishing a Corporation or a Limited Liability Company [LLC].
 Factors involved in deciding which business formation is right for you, include, the following: is there foreign or US ownership of the business; how many owners of the business; is the business involved in international or domestic transactions; and other related issues.
-To find out about when two entities are better than one, click here.

 SEPARATE IDENTITY.
 In giving birth to new Corporation or an LLC, you are, in the legal sense, giving birth to a “Person” with its own identity, its own tax identification number, and its own liability.
 One of the keys to reducing the risks of third parties “piercing the corporate veil,” is to treat the new entity as a separate legal Person.
 For example, open a new bank account for the new entity and all funds should be maintained separately, and avoid commingling business funds with the owners’ funds.